 The meniscus is essentially the knee joints “pillow” that helps to provide stability and some cushion in between the bones.

-It is also important to understand that there are several different types of meniscal injuries but the most common type with a dog ACL tear is referred to a “bucket-handle tear” in the medial meniscus.
+It is also important to understand that there are several different types of meniscal injuries but the most common type with a dog ACL tear is referred to as a “bucket-handle tear” in the medial meniscus.

 The real question is what should you do about it?
 Does it require surgery?
 Or are there conservative management options for this kind of injury?

-*As always it is important to consult with your veterinary surgeon or general practitioner to define your best option for your dog, because every dog and every situation is unique.
+*As always it is important to consult with your veterinary surgeon or general practitioner to define your best option for your dog because every dog and every situation is unique.

 That said here is how we consult our clients who are in this situation.

 1) Clicking without Limp: The most important thing to identify is if the “clicking” also corresponds to any discomfort or limping.
-Many times pet owners will describe this sound to me and if we are certain that it is not related to discomfort or any loss of function, then I prescribe them a high quality joint supplement, packed with everything the joint needs to be healthy (i.e. GlycanAid® HA) and I tell them to just give it time, in addition to basic physical therapy principles for recovery ie. Rest and Icing to decrease swelling.
-In the vast majority of these cases the sound eventually goes away and all is well.
+Many times pet owners will describe this sound to me and if we are certain that it is not related to discomfort or any loss of function, then I prescribe them a high-quality joint supplement, packed with everything the joint needs to be healthy (i.e. GlycanAid® HA) and I tell them to just give it time, in addition to basic physical therapy principles for recovery ie. Rest and Icing to decrease swelling.
+In the vast majority of these cases, the sound eventually goes away and all is well.

 Question: Can a meniscus tear heal on its own?
 The answer to this is 100% yes, BUT it all depends on the type of tear and the degree of tear.
-On the outer part of the meniscus there is good blood supply and therefore if there is blood it can heal.
-On the other hand, the inner section of the meniscus does not have good blood supply and therefore is more likely not to heal.
+On the outer part of the meniscus, there is good blood supply and therefore if there is blood it can heal.
+On the other hand, the inner section of the meniscus does not have a good blood supply and therefore is more likely not to heal.
 Again it all comes down to if your dog is limping or in discomfort.